danishprakash/danishpraka.sh/_posts/2018-08-03-command-line-dir-switcher.md

 2 [`fzf`](https://github.com/junegunn/fzf): You probably already know about `fzf` but if you don't, it's a fuzzy file finder and it is really fast.
 We pass the results from `find` which is nothing but a list of directories to `fzf` which opens up a nice little interface where we can get suggestions as soon as we start typing, refer to the [gif](#conclusion) below.

-3 `echo "$dir"`: We print the directory we have selected shortlisted in fzf back to the prompt so as to be sure we're "cd'ing" into the right directory.

-4 `cd $dir`: Finally, `cd` into the selected directory.
+3 `cd $dir`: Finally, `cd` into the selected directory.
 A note here, you need to hit the control return (enter) key for the cd to actually take effect, I've been looking into the why of this but couldn't find a plausible explanation.
 Hit me up if you have something of value in this context.

+__Update__: Thanks to [/u/maji_yabakune](https://www.reddit.com/user/maji_yabakune) for helping with a solution to `cd`ing into the directory without hitting the return key, explained below.

+4 `zle reset-prompt`: This redraws the prompt to take into immediate effect the new working directory so you don't need to hit the enter key anymore.

 # Creating a shortcut